Sam Pee Yalley

-Sam Pee Yalley is a Ghanaian lawyer and government official.
+Sam Pee Yalley (died 6 April 2025) was a Ghanaian lawyer and government official.

-Educational life
+Education

-He holds degrees form University of Ghana, Central University College and Ghana Institute of Management and Public Administration.
+Yalley held degrees from University of Ghana, Central University College and Ghana Institute of Management and Public Administration.

 Political career

 Yalley served as the deputy chief executive officer of the National Pensions Regulatory Authority.
-He also served as the authority's Acting Chief Executive Officer till 2014 till he handed over to Laud Senanu.
+He also served as the authority's Acting chief executive officer till 2014 till he handed over to Laud Senanu.
 In March 2014 it was announced that he had been nominated by President John Mahama for an ambassadorial appointment.